cilium/cilium/Documentation/cmdref/cilium-operator_hive.md

       --ingress-shared-lb-service-name string                Name of shared LB service name for Ingress. (default "cilium-ingress")
       --k8s-api-server string                                Kubernetes API server URL
+      --k8s-client-burst int                                 Burst value allowed for the K8s client --k8s-client-connection-keep-alive duration            Configures the keep alive duration of K8s client connections.
+K8 client is disabled if the value is set to 0 (default 30s)
+      --k8s-client-connection-timeout duration               Configures the timeout of K8s client connections.
+K8s client is disabled if the value is set to 0 (default 30s)
-      --k8s-client-burst int                                 Burst value allowed for the K8s client --k8s-client-qps float32                               Queries per second limit for the K8s client --k8s-heartbeat-timeout duration                       Configures the timeout for api-server heartbeat, set to 0 to disable (default 30s)
+      --k8s-client-qps float32                               Queries per second limit for the K8s client --k8s-heartbeat-timeout duration                       Configures the timeout for api-server heartbeat, set to 0 to disable (default 30s)
       --k8s-kubeconfig-path string                           Absolute path of the kubernetes kubeconfig file